rustprooflabs/pgosm-flex/docs/src/routing.md

 * [Routing with pgRouting 3](./routing-3.md)
 * [Routing with pgRouting 4](./routing-4.md)

 > PgOSM Flex 1.1.1 and later packages `pgRouting` 4.0.
 > If you are using external Postgres
 > as the target for your data, the pgRouting version you have installed is in
 > your control.

+The 4.0 instructions have been rewritten to improve naming conventions and reduce artifacts left behind from the process.
+The goal with the rewritten docs is improved understanding and usability.

+The pre-4.0 documentation used naming conventions aimed at conforming to pgRouting's naming conventions surrounding the legacy functions.